klabuguen/365-days-of-code/day-4-stm32-vscode-ext.md

-# Setting up STM32 VSCode Extension
+# Day 4: Setting up STM32 VSCode Extension
 #workspace
 ## 1. Introduction
 I've been wanting to move away from the STM32CubeIDE for quite some time now.
 Since I do most of my (non-embedded) development on VSCode, I decided to give the STM32 VSCode Extension a try.
 In this post, I walk through my experience with the STM32 VSCode extension.